Ischalis

 Ischalis is a genus of moths in the family Geometridae.
 The genus was erected by Francis Walker in 1863.
 All species within this genus are endemic to New Zealand.

+Host species

+Larvae of species in the genus Ischalis are hosted by only a few specific plants in two major orders of ferns, Hymenophyllales and Gleicheniales.

 Species

 Species contained in this genus are as follows: